Discovering...

 Robert Trent Jones Sr.

-Gary Player himself called this one of his finest designs.
-Located on the Atlantic coast south of Casablanca, this links-style course plays through rolling dunes, native scrubland, and windswept terrain with ocean views from multiple holes.
-The par-4 16th plays directly toward the Atlantic, with a green perched on a dune above the crashing waves.
-Wind is a constant factor, making club selection and shot shaping essential.
-The resort complex includes a casino, spa, and five-star accommodation.
+Gary Player called this one of his finest designs.
+On the Atlantic coast south of Casablanca, the links-style course plays through rolling dunes and windswept terrain.
+The par-4 16th runs directly toward the ocean, with a green perched on a dune above the crashing surf.
+Wind demands creative shot shaping and smart club selection.
+The five-star resort includes a casino, spa, beach club, and multiple restaurants.

 Gary Player